followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/20 dxTreeMap/1 Configuration/parentField.md

 ===========================================================================

 <!--shortDescription-->
 Specifies the name of the data source field that provides parent IDs for items.
-Applies to flat [data sources](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Configuration/#dataSource) only.
+Applies to plain [data sources](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Configuration/#dataSource) only.
 <!--/shortDescription-->

 <!--fullDescription-->
-In certain cases, you may have a flat data source that implies a hierarchical structure.
-For example, the following code declares a data source that, despite being flat, can be rearranged into a hierarchy of two groups with two items in each.
+In certain cases, you may have a plain data source that implies a hierarchical structure.
+For example, the following code declares a data source that, despite being plain, can be rearranged into a hierarchy of two groups with two items in each.

     <!--JavaScript-->var treeMapOptions = {
         // ...